 The All-India Muslim League formed the Foreign Committee in 1938, which was directed to examine the various schemes.
 It was made clear that no particular scheme was favored, and that the whole question was being examined with a view to producing a plan that would optimize Muslim interests.
 The committee, however, could not arrive at any conclusion, despite being convened several times.
 By December 1940, the Foreign Committee finally produced a plan, based on the principles outlined by the Lahore Resolution.
-It recommended the formation of two sovereign Muslim states: one in the north-west consisting of Sindh, Baluchistan, the NWFP, the Punjab and Delhi, and the other in the north-east comprising Bengal and Assam and excluding the districts of Bankura and Midnapore, but including the Bihar district of Pumea.161 The report was sent by the Committee to the AIML, where it lay gathering dust.
-When Haroon leaked the report, it was immediately repudiated by Jinnah.162 Later, he also disavowed claims that Latif's plan was being considered by the Foreign Committee, stating only that all the various options were being appraised.163 borders; a central unit consisting of Rajputana and the central Indian states; a north-western unit composed of Sindh, Sarhad, Punjab, Kashmir and the Punjab states.
+It recommended the formation of two sovereign Muslim states: one in the north-west consisting of Sindh, Baluchistan, the NWFP, the Punjab and Delhi, and the other in the north-east comprising Bengal and Assam and excluding the districts of Bankura and Midnapore, but including the Bihar district of Pumea.
+The report was sent by the Committee to the AIML, where it lay gathering dust.
+When Haroon leaked the report, it was immediately repudiated by Jinnah.
+Later, he also disavowed claims that Latif's plan was being considered by the Foreign Committee, stating only that all the various options were being appraised.

+Jinnah had clearly rejected the various schemes for federation,164 but why did he initially disavow the Haroon report?
+First, it satisfied the regional demands of the borders; a central unit consisting of Rajputana and the central Indian states; a north-western unit composed of Sindh, Sarhad, Punjab, Kashmir and the Punjab states.
 IOR, L/P&J/8/689, Coll.
 117-7-4A (Alternatives to the 1935 Act).
-Sikandcr to Laithwaite, 29 June 1939.
+Sikander to Laithwaite, 29 June 1939.
 Ibid., Extract from a report from CIO, Lahore, 21 March 1939.
 IOR, Mss.
 Eur.
 FI25/86 (Linlithgow Collection), Craik to Linlithgow, 5 June 1938.